 In his six years prior to ORU, Finkbeiner led Southern Nazarene to three-straight NAIA national titles and a combined 99-4 record from 1994 to 1996.
 Finkbeiner posted a 186-20 record in six seasons at SNU.
 During his career at Southern Nazarene, Finkbeiner coached nine NAIA All-Americans and a two-time NAIA Player of the Year, while five of his players went on to play professional basketball overseas.

-Finkbeiner, a native of Southern California, attended Southern Nazarene in Oklahoma City from 1975-80, where he was a four-year letterwinner.
+Finkbeiner, a native of Southern California, attended Southern Nazarene in Oklahoma City, Okla. from 1975-80, where he was a four-year letterwinner.
 In that time, he was selected as a Christian Collegiate All-American in 1978.
 Finkbeiner graduated with a bachelor's of science degree in physical education and completed his master's degree in physical education at Northwest Missouri State University.
 Along with coaching at SNU, Finkbeiner also worked as a professor in the kinesiology and sports management department.